Speed of technological transformations required in Europe to achieve different climate goals: Results

 \

-Reducing emissions in the heating sector is harder, mainly due to the strong seasonality in heating demand \cite{Victoria_2020}.
-The system uses three strategies to decarbonise this sector.
+Our results show three strategies to decarbonise the heating sector.
 First, heat pumps and electric resistors are used to supply heating demand.
 Second, in urban areas, district heating systems enable the use of large heat pumps together with biomass CHP units and gas boilers to ensure heating supply in the winter.
 When the system approaches net-zero emissions, waste heat output from the Fischer-Tropsch process dumped into district heating systems can cover up to 20\% of the demand in those areas.
 Third, in regions without district heating systems, gas boilers are used at peak demand times to backup the heat pumps that cover the main supply.
-The share of consumed gas that has fossil, biogas or synthetic origin evolves throughout the transition paths, Fig. S26.
-The share of technologies providing heat in every time step are shown in Fig. S20-24.
+The share of consumed gas that has fossil, biogas or synthetic origin evolves throughout the transition paths, Fig. S17.
+The share of technologies providing heat in every time step are shown in Fig. S11-15.

 \